fehiepsi/rethinking-pyro/README.md

 ## Setup

-You might use `pip install -r requirements.txt` to install the following packages:
+You might use `pip install -r requirements.txt` (not recommended for now) to install the following packages:
 + `jupyter` for displaying code, visualizations, text in one place,
 + `pandas` for reading data,
 + `matplotlib` for plotting,
 + `torch` for scientific computing,
 + `pyro-ppl` for probabilistic modeling.

-Or you can install [conda](https://conda.io/miniconda.html) and create a `rethinking` environment from the `environment.yml` file:
+Or you can use [conda](https://conda.io/miniconda.html) to create a `rethinking` environment from the `environment.yml` file:
 ```sh
 conda env create -f environment.yml
 ```